 1.Families and Parents (caretaker relatives).
-The defining characteristic of this coverage group is a relationship with a child up to age 18, or 19 if enrolled in school full-time, who is eligible for Medicaid.
+The defining characteristic of this coverage group is a relationship with a child up to the age of eighteen (18), or the age of nineteen (19) if enrolled in school full-time, who is eligible for Medicaid.
 Parent/caretaker eligibility is a function of how the eligible child is claimed for tax purposes as a dependent when constructing a MAGI household.
 This coverage group includes:

-a.Families with income up to 116% of the Federal Poverty Level (FPL) who are eligible under the Medicaid State Plan through the authority provided by Section 1931 of Title XIX.
+a.Families with income up to one hundred sixteen percent (116%) of the Federal Poverty Level (FPL) who are eligible under the Medicaid State Plan through the authority provided by § 1931 of Title XIX.

-b.Parents/caretaker relatives with income from 116% to 141% of the FPL who are eligible under the State’s Section 1115 demonstration waiver.
+b.Parents/caretaker relatives with income from one hundred sixteen percent (116%) to one hundred forty-one percent (141%) of the FPL who are eligible under the State’s Section 1115 demonstration waiver.

-c.Parents/caretakers with income from 138% to 175% of the FPL who would have been eligible for Medicaid on December 31, 2013, may qualify for the Rhode Island Affordable Health Care Coverage Assistance Program.
-Parents/caretakers eligible for this program may obtain a State subsidized “silver” commercial plan through the Rhode Island’s health insurance marketplace as specified in Part 10-1 of this Chapter.
+c.Parents/caretakers with income from one hundred thirty-eight percent (138%) to one hundred seventy-five percent (175%) of the FPL who would have been eligible for Medicaid on December 31, 2013, may qualify for the Rhode Island Affordable Health Care Coverage Assistance Program.
+Parents/caretakers eligible for this program may obtain a State subsidized “silver” commercial plan through the Rhode Island’s health insurance marketplace as specified in Subchapter 10 Part of this Chapter.
 The State’s integrated eligibility system automatically evaluates the parents/caretakers of Medicaid-eligible children for this Program if they do not qualify for coverage under this Part.

 e.Children and Young Adults.
 Age is the defining characteristic of members of this MACC group.
 This coverage group includes:

-(1)Infants under age one (1) unless a deemed newborn (see § 1.7(A) of this Part) up to age 19 who have family income up to 261% of the FPL; and
+(1)Infants under age one (1) unless a deemed newborn (see § 1.7(A) of this Part) up to age nineteen (19) who have family income up to two hundred sixty-one percent (261%) of the FPL; and

-(2)Qualified and legally present non-citizen children up to the age of 19, who have income up to 261% of the FPL.
+(2)All children, including all non-citizen children not legally present, up to the age of nineteen (19), who have income up to two hundred sixty-one percent (261%) of the FPL.

-f.ACA Expansion Adults - The group consists of citizens and qualified non-citizens with income up to 133% of the FPL who meet the age characteristic and are not otherwise eligible for, or enrolled in, Medicare or Medicaid under any other state plan or Section 1115 waiver coverage group.
+f.ACA Expansion Adults – The group consists of citizens and qualified non-citizens with income up to one hundred thirty-three percent (133%) of the FPL who meet the age characteristic and are not otherwise eligible for, or enrolled in, Medicare or Medicaid under any other State plan or Section 1115 waiver coverage group.
 Adults found eligible awaiting a determination for Supplemental Security Income (SSI) or the receipt of Social Security benefits are also eligible under this coverage group during the two (2) year application pending and benefit waiting periods.

 B.MACC Group Income Eligibility – The income thresholds and ceilings for the MACC groups eligible through these pathways are summarized as follows: